PlainsightAI/legacy-docs/start.md

 1. Download the app on your device using the link above
-2. Login with your Sense 2.0 account credentials, OR use the QR code of the appropriate channel for this devices. iOS devices should use an **iOS Mobile Devices** Channel and Android devices should use an **Android Mobile Device** Channel
+2. Login with your Sense 2.0 account credentials. iOS devices should use an **iOS Mobile Devices** Channel and Android devices should use an **Android Mobile Device** Channel

 ![](images/508297263.png)

-_Note: To get the QR code for your Channel, go to Channels and select the channel.
-The QR code is available next to the API key._
+_Note: The ability to scan QR codes has been temporarily removed from the Sync app._

 If using Sense 2.0 account credentials, you will be asked to select your project and channel.